Are you looking for an easy way to invest a small amount of money?

 One downside to investing in individual stocks and thematic ETFs is these two products are more volatile than index ETFs.

 Regardless of which ETFs or stocks you invest in, Stash fills all buy and sell orders in their morning and afternoon trading windows.

-Stash offers several stock and bond index ETFs from iShares and Vanguard that track the broad market like the S&P 500, emerging markets, and developed global markets.
+Stash offers several stock and bond index ETFs from iShares and Vanguard that track the broad market like the S&P 500, emerging markets and developed global markets.

-It’s possible to invest in approximately 180 widely-known companies like Amazon, Walmart and ExxonMobil.
+It’s possible to invest in approximately 3,400 widely-known companies like Amazon, Walmart and ExxonMobil.